akgit18/Sudoku/README.md

 # Sudoku
 Sudoku solver implemented in Javascript

-Front end designed in HTML
+UI designed in HTML & CSS

+Has no external dependencies

 ## Additional Sudoku rules: